apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/aws_sdk_upgrade.md

 #### `AWSCredentialProviderList` is now a V2 credential provider

-The class `org.apache.hadoop.fs.s3a.AWSCredentialProviderList` has moved from being a v1 to a v2 credential provider.
+The class `org.apache.hadoop.fs.s3a.AWSCredentialProviderList` has moved from being a V1 to a V2 credential provider; even if an instance can be created with existing code, the V1 methods will not resolve:
-Any code which obtains one of these lists, such as through a call to `S3AFileSystem.shareCredentials()` may still link, but the v1 operations are no longer available.

 ```
 java.lang.NoSuchMethodError: org.apache.hadoop.fs.s3a.AWSCredentialProviderList.getCredentials()Lcom/amazonaws/auth/AWSCredentials;
   at org.apache.hadoop.fs.store.diag.S3ADiagnosticsInfo.validateFilesystem(S3ADiagnosticsInfo.java:903)
 ```

 ### Delegation Tokens